-- Epidemiology (HPSH EPI 500)
+Epidemiology (HPSH EPI 500)

-- One course in two of the following areas: Political Analysis, Decision Sciences, Medical Sociology, Ethics or Economics
+	- One course in one of the following areas: Political Analysis, Decision

+	Sciences, Medical Sociology, Ethics or Economics

 	- MBA course in General Management or Healthcare

-Students are required to complete a teaching engagement of one full academic term that includes at least 8 hours, or 3 class sessions, of front-of-class teaching experience and at least 16 hours of teaching preparation time.
+	Students are required to complete a teaching engagement of one full academic

+	term that includes at least 8 hours, or 3 class sessions, of front-of-class

+	teaching experience and at least 16 hours of teaching preparation time.